nicolasriquet/nicolasriquet.github.io/index.md

 I am a Belgian computer scientist, systems architect, and software engineer.

-I hold a Master (M2) of Science in Computer Science from the [University of Namur](https://www.unamur.be/en) and have been working since 2005 in various industries: pharmaceutical industry, space industry, and in government.
+I hold a Master (M2) of Science in Computer Science from the [University of Namur](https://www.unamur.be/en) and have been working since 2005 in various industries: pharmaceutical industry, space industry, and government.
 I have held various positions in software engineering, R&D and technical management.

 ## Professional experience